 I was down at the harbour by 17H00 to watch the sailing of Suomigracht behind her, and I moved to Mayflower Park after she was gone.
 By then the white hull was starting to become less visible by the minute as the weather closed in.

 And then she was past, rapidly disappearing into the mist and drizzle.
-I did shoot a bit of video and it is available on my YouTube channel.
 She is a small intimate ship in the high end of the market, and her sister: Silver Wind, is a regular caller in South Africa.
 But I think her prices are way out of reach for South Africans anyway..

 At this point I think she really looks like her name.
 A Cloud heading into the clouds.